pts/movemetafs/README.txt

    out new features.
 -- movemetafs continues to work when files are renamed.
 -- movemetafs works with files with more than one hard link.
+-- movemetafs automatically forgets metadata when a last hard link of a file is removed.

 Features of movemetafs: